-To define the signalling interfaces on the Avaya SBCE, navigate to Device Specific Settings Signaling Interface from the menu on the left-hand side.
+To define the signalling interfaces on the Avaya SBCE, navigate to Network & Flows → Signaling Interface from the menu on the left-hand side.
 Details of transport protocol and ports for the internal and external SIP signalling are entered here.

-To enter details of transport protocol and ports for the SIP signalling on the internal interface:
+To enter details of transport protocol and ports for the SIP signalling on the internal interface to be used in the server flow for DIDWW Inbound SIP trunk:

-- Select Add and enter details of the internal signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the interface. - For IP Address, select the A1\Internal signalling interface IP addresses defined in Section 7.2. - Select TLS port number, 5061 is used for Session Manager. - Select a TLS Profile defined in Section 7.3.3 from the drop-down menu. - Click Finish.
+- Select Add and enter details of the first internal signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the interface. - For Signaling IP, select one of the A1_Internal signalling interface IP addresses defined in Section 7.2.
+IP address 10.10.3.30 was used in the test configuration. - Select TLS port number, 5061 is used for Session Manager. - Select a TLS Profile defined in Section 7.3.3 from the drop-down menu.